 Information for Festivalgoers

-The 2017 African American Culture Festival will take place in the heart of Downtown Raleigh -- along Fayetteville Street, from Martin Street through City Plaza.
+The 2019 African American Culture Festival will take place in the heart of Downtown Raleigh -- along Fayetteville Street, from Martin Street through City Plaza.
 All events are free and open to the public.

 The Sheraton Raleigh sits within the Festival footprint, and it affords guests a convenient location from which to experience all the Festival has to offer.
-We have a special room rate for AACF visitors at the Sheraton.
-Click on the link below to access the Sheraton Raleigh web page devoted to the Festival:
+Book your group rate for African American Cultural Festival 2019

 Directions from I-40

 Take exit 298B, South Saunders Street, going North toward downtown Raleigh.
 South Saunders Street becomes McDowell Street as you enter the downtown area.
 The festival is two blocks east of the corner of McDowell and Davie Streets, along Fayetteville Street.

 Parking decks and surface lots surround the downtown area.
 City-owned lots and decks will be open all weekend, although a small daily fee may be charged.
 Metered parking on the streets surrounding Fayetteville Street is free on the weekend.
 State government visitor lots are also typically available for free parking during weekends.
 For more information about parking in and around downtown Raleigh, visit the Downtown Raleigh Alliance's website.
 The free R-Line Downtown Circulator bus can also help you get around downtown.

 Please feel free to bring your own lawn chairs to the festival, especially if you'd like a seat near the stages.
 Of course, we welcome everyone to get up and dance!